-All participants of any athletic or activity group or event must return the Parent and Student Informed Consent and Understanding of Activities form found on page 19 in this handbook.
-Your signature indicates that you have read, understand and will abide with the policies as stated.
+All participants of any athletic or activity group or event must register online at www.RegisterMyAthlete.com to complete the Parent and Student Informed Consent and Understanding of Activities form.
+This will indicate that you have read, understand and will abide with the policies as stated.

 Thank you for your support.
+Sincerely,